 While the word calligraphy is Greek in origin and means “to write with beauty,” the style of writing has been found all over the world.
 Various scripts have been found written in countries the world over in Arabic and Hebrew as well.

 All calligraphy was completed by hand until the moveable type was invented.
 Then, in around the 1450s in England, each character was engraved on a piece of metal.
 These were then all arranged into a full page’s worth of type and put into a frame.

 Then, it was placed into a press, ink was rolled over it, and then it was pressed onto paper.
 Several copies of calligraphic works could be created this way, if each piece of moveable type was created in the same style.

 Calligraphy fonts can’t be used for body text because it would just be too hard to read.
 However, they can make an excellent impact in other ways.
 Here are just a few ideas:

 You’ve waited long enough!

-Here’s our big list of calligraphy fonts for 2021.
+Here’s our big list of calligraphy fonts.
 Remember to read all the licensing details of all HTML fonts before determining if it’ll be a good fit for your next project.
 With that one caveat in mind, let’s explore!

 1. Sketsa Ramadhan